Is Eating Eggs Good for Children?

 What is Egg Allergy?

-Egg allergy affects about 2% of children.
+Egg allergy affects roughly 1-2% of young children (AAP / FAACT egg allergen references).
 The immune system mistakenly identifies egg proteins as harmful and reacts against them.

 Symptoms to Watch For: